Mo3he/Axis_Cam_Tailscale/README.md

 AXIS OS 13 (scheduled for September 2026) introduces several breaking changes that affect all ACAP applications.
 The following items are required to maintain compatibility.
 See the full [AXIS OS 13 breaking changes](https://www.axis.com/for-developers/news/AXIS-OS-13-breaking-changes) announcement for details.

-- [ ] **Recompile for 64-bit time (Y2038)** - AXIS OS 13 switches to a 64-bit time interface.
+- [x] **Recompile for 64-bit time (Y2038)** - AXIS OS 13 switches to a 64-bit time interface.
 All ACAP apps must be recompiled against the updated SDK.
 Cameras with incompatible apps installed will roll back the OS upgrade rather than proceed.
+Done for the standard `aarch64`/`armv7hf` builds (now built against ACAP Native SDK 12.10.0); the ROOT variants intentionally stay on the older SDK since Axis OS 12+ never supports root third-party apps, so they can never reach OS 13 regardless.
+- [x] **Migrate to Manifest Schema v2** - The `manifest.json` must use Manifest Schema v2, including an explicit declaration of compatible AXIS OS versions, to satisfy the new signing and compatibility requirements.
+Done for `aarch64`/`armv7hf` (schema 2.0.0, `compatibleOsVersions` declared); verified this does not break installability on older firmware (OS 10.12–12.10 all tested and working) before promoting it as the standard build.
+- [x] **Audit for executable stack usage** - Any ACAP compiled with an executable stack must be recompiled to comply with the new security restrictions in AXIS OS 13.
+Checked all compiled binaries (`param_bridge` for `aarch64`/`armv7hf`, both standard and ROOT, plus the bundled `tailscale`/`tailscaled` Go binaries) via `objdump`'s `GNU_STACK` program header — all report `flags rw-` (no executable stack) on every architecture and variant.
+- [x] **Verify web UI works over HTTPS** - AXIS OS 13 enforces HTTPS-only connections by default.
+The bundled web UI must be tested to confirm it functions correctly under this constraint.
+Verified live: the page and every endpoint it calls (`param.cgi` GET/update, the `reverseProxy` settings API GET/POST, `applications/list.cgi`, `systemlog.cgi`, the restart trigger) all work correctly over HTTPS.
+The UI only ever issues relative-path requests (no hardcoded `http://` fetch targets), so it inherits the page's own protocol with no mixed-content risk.
 - [ ] **Sign the ACAP via the Axis ACAP Portal** - AXIS OS 13 removes the ability to install unsigned applications in production environments.
 The app must be submitted and signed through the official Axis ACAP Portal to remain installable.
-- [ ] **Migrate to Manifest Schema v2** - The `manifest.json` must use Manifest Schema v2, including an explicit declaration of compatible AXIS OS versions, to satisfy the new signing and compatibility requirements.
-- [ ] **Audit for executable stack usage** - Any ACAP compiled with an executable stack must be recompiled to comply with the new security restrictions in AXIS OS 13.
-- [ ] **Verify web UI works over HTTPS** - AXIS OS 13 enforces HTTPS-only connections by default.
-The bundled web UI must be tested to confirm it functions correctly under this constraint.
+Deferred for now — the manifest's `vendorId` is a placeholder value, not yet a portal-registered one.

 ### General Improvements